CodePointer/CubusClan/README.md

 	- Historian's Records: Choice of three random clans: Take the tome.
 - Descriptions for my clan.

+## Known bugs
+- Tooltip for Cubus Spike.

 ## Update Log

+### Ver 0.1.1
+- Fixed some translation problems.
+- Fixed the Surgestone did not work on the Power Siphon.
+- Fixed the Mind Domaination have 'no valid target' problem.
+- Subtype names now is shown under the unit cards.

+- Dark Fury: +Consume.
+- Incubus Butcher: +2[health] -> +1[health]

 ### Ver 0.1.0
 - Uploaded my project.